Next Steps

 INTRODUCTION

 First-year theatre students begin their time in the Department of Theatre and Performance registered in the BA Hons Theatre (Performance Creation) degree.
-This provides great flexibility for you to explore and find your interests in a department with diverse and comprehensive opportunities to prepare for a career in theatre, performance, and many related fields which benefit from your rigorous cultivation of creative, practical, and critical skills.
+This provides great flexibility for you to explore and find your interests in a department with diverse and comprehensive opportunities to prepare for a career in theatre, performance, and the many related fields which benefit from your rigorous cultivation of creative, practical, and critical skills.

 After your first year, you will have the opportunity to explore and refine specializations in theatrical creation.
 For some of you, this may also lead you to change your degree to a BFA, to allow you to configure your education to best support your goals in our programs through studio-based courses.
 There are countless ways to be a creator in theatre and performance, and all our programs and degrees are designed to support you on your path by giving you a structure to build upon.